MoonPoet/xaprb-src/content/blog/2007/how-to-debug-innodb-lock-waits.md

 ### InnoDB Lock Monitor

-Until I learned about the <a href="http://dev.mysql.com/doc/en/innodb-monitor.html">InnoDB Lock Monitor</a>, that is.
+Until I learned about the [InnoDB Lock Monitor](http://dev.mysql.com/doc/en/innodb-monitor.html), that is.
 You enable it by running the following command:

 ```
 CREATE TABLE innodb_lock_monitor(a int) ENGINE=INNODB;